It’s now February 2016, which means it’s now over a year ago since it was business as usual for me.

 What I love about my new way of making a living

 - The awakening of the entrepreneur in me and freedom to do business on our own terms

-- The re-connecting with my life-long passion of writing and ample opportunity to practice it; even to set up a business with it
+- The re-connecting with my life-long passion of writing and ample opportunity to practice it; even to set up my own business (Power-Words) with it

 - The view from my home office (it’s our wonderful garden with the cricket field behind)